4/28/22

-This week, the LPGA heads a mere 40 minutes (depending on traffic) away to Palos Verdes, where players will face a completely different test.
-The bunkers and creeks of Wilshire will be replaced with uneven lies, undulating greens, and big elevation changes.
+This week, the LPGA heads to Palos Verdes for the second edition of the DIO Implant LA Open.
+There, players will face a completely different test.
+The bunkers and creeks of Wilshire are replaced with uneven lies, undulating greens, and big elevation changes.
 Few cities in America offer such wildly different topographies so close together.
-It’s what makes the Los Angeles area one of the greatest canvases for golf in the country.
+It’s what makes the Los Angeles area one of the greatest canvases for golf.

 Palos Verdes Golf Club was designed by William P. (Billy) Bell, who is best known for his construction work under the great George Thomas.
 Bell was on site every day for the building of Thomas’s three most famous courses: the North Course at Los Angeles Country Club, Riviera CC, and Bel-Air CC.
 Overshadowed by this trifecta are a handful of solo Billy Bell designs, like Palos Verdes.